 It’s a good place to be on a rainy day, and Vancouver’s top attraction for learning about boats and maritime history.

 To help prevent the spread of COVID-19, the Maritime Museum temporarily closed to the public in the spring of 2020, but then reopened in the summer.
 As of late February, 2021, it is still open.

 For the immediate future, the museum’s hours are Thursday to Sunday from 10 am until 5 pm.
-This holds true as of early August.
 Visitors are encouraged to book their tickets online.
 Guests can also pay onsite, but with credit and debit payments only.
 A maximum of 50 people are allowed in the venue at any one time.
 Visitors must also follow signage instructions and go through the museum in one direction.